Application deadline - November 15th, 2019.

-- Who = artists, makers, designers, and dreamers can all apply (pairs can apply too)
+Who--Artists, makers, designers, and dreamers can apply (pairs can apply too).

-The artist residency provides use of the common spaces in the home, a cozy private bedroom with two twin beds, work desk, chair, design books and high speed internet.
-The artist residency does not provide tools, materials, studio space or equipment.
+The artist residency provides use of common spaces in my home; a cozy private bedroom with two twin-size beds; a work desk, chair, design library and high-speed internet.
+The artist residency does not provide tools, materials, studio space, or equipment.
 Children and pets are not allowed.

 The MakeRoom Artist Residency offers free:

-- the opportunity for an artist, or a pair of collaborators, to focus on their work, gain inspiration, dive deep, experience something new or just relax without any real goals in mind
+the opportunity for an artist, or a pair of collaborators, to focus on their work, gain inspiration, dive deep, increase professional development, experience something new, or just relax

-- attend the reception and casually present their work to a small group
+attend a reception & present their work to a small group

-- participate and collaborate on marketing efforts while they are in residency
+participate & collaborate in marketing efforts while in residency

 The artist residency requires the completion of very short, no-cost, application.